bonitasoft/bonita-doc/md/guest-user.md

 :::

 ::: warning
- This feature is different from the auto-login feature that was available in the 6.x versions of Bonita BPM as it do gives directly access to a process form publicly.
+ This feature is different from the auto-login feature that was available in the 6.x versions of Bonita BPM as it doesn't give directly access to a process form publicly.
 It is intended for living applications access.
 :::

 <a id="prerequisite"/>